jamesbuckett/ckad-bootcamp/01-kubernetes-pod.md

 <details class="faq box"><summary>Static Code Analysis - CRITICAL</summary>
 <p>

+> tl;dr I do not want you to get hacked straight out of the gate so here are the security best practices for securing a Pod

 * [kube-score](https://github.com/zegl/kube-score) - kube-score is a tool that performs static code analysis of your Kubernetes object definitions

 ```bash